25 High-Fiber Foods To Help Meet Your Daily Requirements

-Studies have shown that guava can be both anti-inflammatory and antimicrobial.
-Just 1 cup of guava contains 9 grams of fiber and about 377 mg of vitamin C. Studies have also proven that the fruit possesses anti-inflammatory and antimicrobial properties—in case you needed another excuse to eat it.
+Studies have shown that guava can be both anti-inflammatory and antimicrobial5.
+Just 1 cup of guava contains 9 grams of fiber and about 377 mg of vitamin C. Studies have also proven that the fruit possesses anti-inflammatory and antimicrobial5 properties—in case you needed another excuse to eat it.

 Try this: Homemade gluten-free guava coconut bars

 Fiber: 3 grams, one medium banana.